Biologically-plausible backpropagation through arbitrary timespans via local neuromodulators: Methods

-In gradient descent learning, all weight parameters (input weights $W^{IN}$, recurrent weights $W$ and output weights $W^{OUT}$) are adjusted iteratively according to the error gradient.
+\textbf{Exact gradient computation and locality issue}: In gradient descent learning, all weight parameters (input weights $W^{IN}$, recurrent weights $W$ and output weights $W^{OUT}$) are adjusted iteratively according to the error gradient.
 This error gradient can be calculated with classical machine learning algorithms, backpropagation through time (BPTT) and real time recurrent learning (RTRL)~\cite{Williams1995}, which uses different factorization but yield equivalent results.
 However, the BPTT factorization depend on future activity, which poses an obstacle for online learning and biological plausibility.
 Our learning rule derivation follows the RTRL factorization because it is causal.

 RTRL factors the error gradient across time and space as

 following the derivative notation explained above.
 The factor $\frac{\partial E}{\partial z_{j,t}}$ in Eq.~\ref{eqn:sum_tj} can be interpreted as the top-down learning signal, which is defined as $L_{j,t} := \sum_k W^{OUT}_{kj} (y_{k,t} - y^*_{k,t})$ for regression tasks~\cite{Bellec2020}.
 It is straightforward to compute.
 However, the triple tensor $\frac{\diff s_{j,t}}{\diff W_{pq}}$ requires $O(N^3)$ memory and $O(N^4)$ computation costs.
 It keeps track of all the paths that $z_{j,t}$ can affect $W_{pq}$ (for every $j, p, q$).
 Moreover, it poses a significant challenge to biological plausibility: updating each weight $W_{pq}$ requires knowing all other weights $W_{jl}$ (for every $j$ and $l$) in the network, and that information should be inaccessible to neural circuits.